GSS Financial Aid (GSFA)

 Documents Required

-- Cover Letter, delineating a recent unforeseen financial hardship: The cover letter needs to elaborate on the unexpected nature of the recent financial difficulty, and contain the total amount of household income, the spending or expense, and the amount of funding that the situation requires.
+This is to elaborate on the unexpected nature of the recent financial difficulty, and contain the total amount of household income, the spending or expense, and the amount of funding that the situation requires.
 Please note that declaring the required amount will merely provide a general overview of the unexpected situation to the panel and hence is not guaranteed.
-The cover letter needs to answer the question if the unexpected situation is ongoing, in what way or how this one-time funding will assist the applicant with the situation.
-If Emergency Fund has been awarded, the applicants need to note the amount of this fund and express how this fund alleviated the financial hardship
+The information in the application should answer the question if the unexpected situation is ongoing, in what way or this one-time funding will assist the applicant, and if any financial plans are present moving forward.

 Application Checklist

-- Letter of Enrolment, showing registration for current semester (downloaded from Student Services Centre)
+• Letter of Enrolment, showing enrollment for the current semester

 Please see “Eligibility Criteria” in the section above for full details.